 I also love that I played soccer so I can actually practice with him while being moderately competent ;)

 But oh, man, the soccer snacks… they’re kind of out of control.
+Can we make healthy soccer snacks?
+Or maybe even do away with soccer snacks altogether?

-Let’s tone it down
+Let’s tone down the soccer snacks

 In this age of Pinterest, Facebook, and Instagram it’s easy to get sucked into thinking that every mom has endless amounts of creativity, energy, and every kid deserves a neon-colored whipped sugar on a regular basis.